drckf/paysage/docs/batch.md

-reassemble_table
-Takes a set of chunked tables and rebuilds the shuffled table.
+reassemble_table<br />Takes a set of chunked tables and rebuilds the shuffled table.

 ### shuffle